Travelling waves in the Boussinesq type systems: Introduction

 as well, see \cite{Ehrnstrom_Groves_Wahlen, Weinstein1987}, for instance.
 An alternative elegant proof with an entirely different approach was given by Stefanov and Wright \cite{Stefanov_Wright2018}.
-They have rescaled the traveling wave equation \eqref{Whitham} introducing a small parameter that lead in the limit to the KdV traveling wave equation.
+They have rescaled the travelling wave equation \eqref{Whitham} introducing a small parameter that lead in the limit to the KdV travelling wave equation.
 Now existence together with uniqueness come from appeal to the implicit function theorem.
 In the current work we extend their approach to Equation \eqref{solitary_equation}.
 Note that it provides us with a unified treatment for all systems \eqref{Regularised_sys}, including those of them that have not been proved possessing solitary waves so far.
 We regard concrete examples in Conclusion.
+One can also add, that the implicit function argument normally gives small solutions, whereas the variational method may produce big ones as well.